mikkelbue/Jupyter-Notebooks/README.md

 # Jupyter-Notebooks
-Various fun Jupyter notebooks that I have made
+Some Jupyter Notebooks that do (mostly useless) things that I think is cool and/or funny.

 ###